 Access to the arts is about equality of opportunity, and quality of life.
 VocalEyes works with theatres and museums to ensure that blind and partially sighted people can enjoy things that sighted people take for granted, and can share cultural experiences with friends and family.

-VocalEyes is part-funded by Arts Council England as a National Portfolio Organisation (2015-18).
-We are a registered charity and rely also on support from individuals, businesses, trusts and foundations to ensure that we can deliver audio description, training and advice to the art and heritage sector to the high standard expected of us, and at fees affordable to the widest range of venues – not only the West End theatres and national museums and galleries in London, but also small local and independent museums and theatres across the UK.
+VocalEyes is a registered charity and rely also on support from individuals, businesses, trusts and foundations to ensure that we can deliver audio description, training and advice to the art and heritage sector to the high standard expected of us, and at fees affordable to the widest range of venues – not only the West End theatres and national museums and galleries in London, but also small local and independent museums and theatres across the UK.

 How your money could help